opf/openproject/docs/glossary/README.md

 ### Project folder

-Project folders are a feature in OpenProject's [Nextcloud integration](#nextcloud-integration) to collaborate in the most efficient way.
+Project folders help collaborating in the most efficient way.
+They can be used with OpenProject's [Nextcloud integration](#nextcloud-integration) or with OpenProject's [OneDrive/SharePoint integration](#onedrivesharepoint-integration).
 [Read more about project folders in OpenProject](https://www.openproject.org/docs/user-guide/projects/project-settings/file-storages/#project-folders).

 ### Project identifier